Brazil's Nubank to introduce cryptocurrency as part of rewards program

 Its goal is to offer customers benefits such as discounts and perks as they accumulate Nucoins.

-Nubank's announcement follows a similar move by South American e-commerce giant MercadoLibre Inc MELI.O, which had announced in August the creation of its loyalty program-related cryptocurrency MercadoCoin.
+Nubank's announcement follows a similar move by South American e-commerce giant MercadoLibre Inc MELI.O, which had announced in August the creation of its loyalty program-related cryptocurrency MercadoCoin, whose value can fluctuate as it isalso tradeable on exchanges.

-MercadoCoin is tradeable on exchanges and its value can fluctuate.
-It was not immediately clear whether Nucoins would be similarly fungible.
+Nubank said it is holding out the possibility that Nucoins could be tradeable in the future.
+The lender currently allows its Brazilian customers to make Bitcoin and Ethereum transactions on its banking app.

 "This project is another step ahead in our belief in the transformative potential of blockchain technology and to democratize it even more," said Fernando Czapski, general manager for Nucoin at Nubank, which currently has over 70 million clients.